amzine/amzine/README.md

 👀 I’m a software engineer in computer science.

-🌱 I’m currently member, IT engineering in 1337 coding school in UM6P - Mohammed VI Polytechnic University
+🌱 I’m currently a member, IT engineering in 1337 coding school in UM6P - Mohammed VI Polytechnic University

 *1337 is school Affiliated to 42 school in Paris.